aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/dgn-export-options/export-embedded-dgn/_index.md

 ### Step 5: Save PDF File

 Finally, write the PDF to disk using the configured options.
+The `save` method writes the configured image to the target file format on disk.

 ```java
 objImage.save(dataDir + "BlockRefDgn.pdf", pdfOptions);